Never Underestimate the Power of Oral History – Halloween Editionš

 In this case, it was more about the treats.

-The mothers would bake really good treats for the kids – homemade cookies, candy apples – that sort of thing.
-No store-bought candy there.
 Since I know the women doing the baking, I know those were some fabulous treats.
 Every one of them was a fabulous cook in their own right.
 Treats for the kids was a fun way to showcase their skills.

 Connecting Generations Through Halloween Stories

 For my children, flaming cow poop and mysterious rocking chairs provided a connection between my dad and my son.
 My son would ask for more stories from his grandfather’s youth.
-(I’m just glad we have no cow pastures near where we lived.
+(I’m just glad we had no cow pastures near where we lived.
 I didn’t want him getting any ideas.)

 My daughter wants to create some of those Halloween treats she heard about in her own kitchen.
-She’s particularly interested in culinary history and her own culinary hertiage.
+She’s particularly interested in culinary history and her own culinary heritage.
 She even started a blog about it – The Food Memory Project.

 I realize in your search for your ancestors in the traditional genealogy records and in the genealogy databases, it’s easy to overlook collecting oral history.
 But as we work to grow your family tree, consider why you started in the first place.
 I bet it was to learn more about your family.